VirtuosoJoel/RubyExcel/README.md

 For any requests, comments, etc. I keep an eye on [this forum](http://www.ruby-forum.com/forum/ruby "Ruby Mailing List").
 If you put "RubyExcel" in the subject title I should see it.

-Please feel free to log any bugs you find [here](https://github.com/VirtuosoJoel/RubyExcel/issues "Bug Tracker").
+Please feel free to log any enhancement requests or bugs [here](https://github.com/VirtuosoJoel/RubyExcel/issues "Bug Tracker").

 Details
 -----